bss114/OHMC_Colaboratory/Protocols/MetagenomeSeq/IlluminaPrep_HTP.md

 	- [ ] **DO NOT** Eject tips
 - [ ] Use 125 µL Integra to collect any residual EtOH with custom program Final Dry
 - [ ] Discard tips
-- [ ] Air dry plate 5 minutes at room temperature
+- [ ] Air dry plate 2 minutes at room temperature
 - [ ] Using 125 µL Integra with the custom program IPB Transfer, elute and transfer to **Size selection plate 2**:
 	- [ ] Aspirate 15 µL from Water Reservoir
 	- [ ] Dispense and mix in **Size selection plate 1** off magnet
 	- [ ] Cover 384-well plate using plate lid, briefly centrifuge
-	- [ ] Incubate 5 minutes at room temperature
+	- [ ] Incubate 2 minutes at room temperature off magfnet
 	- [ ] Capture beads on magnet (approximately 2 minutes)
 	- [ ] Aspirate 12 µL superantant from **Size selection plate 1**
 	- [ ] Dispense and mix in **Size selection plate 2** off magnet
+ 	- [ ] Cover 384-well plate using plate lid, briefly centrifuge
+	- [ ] Incubate 5 minutes at room temperature off magnet
+	- [ ] Capture beads on magnet (approximately 2 minutes)
+	- [ ] Aspirate 22.2 µL supernatant and discard
 	- [ ] Discard tips
-- [ ] Cover 384-well plate using plate lid, briefly centrifuge
-- [ ] Incubate 5 minutes at room temperature to capture DNA
 - [ ] Using the custom program IPB Wash on the 125 µL Integra, conduct **first** wash of the **second size selection**:
 	- [ ] Aspirate 30 µL from Ethanol Reservoir
 	- [ ] Dispense and mix 10x in Size Selection plate  on magnet